 How To Draw Insects

-If you've wondered how to draw insects, here are some examples to show you the easy way of doing it.
+If you have ever wondered how to draw insects, here are some examples that show you the easy way of doing it.
+The insect drawings included here are of ants, a cockroach, the mosquito, the ladybug and a grasshopper.

 Ant Outline Ant Drawing

-When you're learning how to draw insects, copy heaps of outlines first.
-Don't worry about the details until later.
+When you're learning how to draw insects, copy heaps of outlines first and don't worry about fiddling with adding effects until later.

 You will know when you are ready to start shading and putting in effective lines.